gronnbeck/versiond/readme.md

   * [x] Get flattened configuration
   * [x] Generate and store a configuration version
   * [ ] Get stored configuration
+  * [ ] Endpoint for writing to a non-stored configuration
   * [ ] Support global configs
   * [ ] Support Service Discovery.
 Not sure if I want to support this.